gislayer/flight-radar-mobile/README.md

+## Environment Setup

+For demo purposes, if you want to use this application, you need to modify the API and Socket URLs in the following files:

+### 1. app/(tabs)/messages.tsx
+Change the WebSocket URL to your server URL.

+### 2. app/(tabs)/flights.tsx  and app/(tabs)/index.tsx
+Modify the API URL in the following section:

-# Welcome to your Expo app 👋
+# Welcome to Flight Radar Demo app 👋

 This is an [Expo](https://expo.dev) project created with [`create-expo-app`](https://www.npmjs.com/package/create-expo-app).